loreame/automac/README.md

 9. Enjoy
   a. the script is not malicious, it has been tested on other machines with various distributions (Debian based), and following all the steps it will work;

+## Info
+Hi, I'm loreame!
+I am the creator of this open-source script.
+I am new to the world of programming, and this is my first non-profit project.My goal is to share what I study and create with everyone, to help people like me, the apprentices of this world.

 ## Support
 If you need technical support or further information, write to this e-mail address: loreame@protonmail.com